sammy183/UAVDEX/README.md

 ### ContourPlot
-For automation of sweeps of two variables, use a contour plot!
+For sweeps of two variables, use a contour plot!
 ```
 import uavdex as ud
 import numpy as np